scholz-lab/GlowTracker/docs/capabilities/capabilities.md

 3. Difference: This algorithm calculates the difference between the latest and previous images and detects the location of largest change.</li>

-Problem: GUI quits when starting tracking or the tracking seems to make very large steps
+### Problem: GUI quits when starting tracking or the tracking seems to make very large steps

+{: .highlight }
-Solution: Check that the calibration values (pixel size and rotation) are correct.
+**Solution:** Check that the calibration values (pixel size and rotation) are correct.

-Problem:  GUI quits in the middle of a recording
+### Problem:  GUI quits in the middle of a recording

+{: .highlight }
-Solution: This can happen if disk space is full,( but further causes need to be documented).
+**Solution:** This can happen if disk space is full,( but further causes need to be documented).

-Problem: Tracking does not properly follow the animal
+### Problem: Tracking does not properly follow the animal

+{: .highlight }
-Solution: There are multiple possible causes.
+> **Solution:** There are multiple possible causes.
 Either, the object is not properly detected, the image analysis is too slow, the stage speed too low, …
-To check the image analysis, record a few images with the camera settings you want to use (1-2 images are sufficient).
+> To check the image analysis, record a few images with the camera settings you want to use (1-2 images are sufficient).
 Open the code in TestFunctions/testObjectDetection.py
-Here you can run your acquired images through the image analysis functions that are used during tracking and identify why it fails.
+> Here you can run your acquired images through the image analysis functions that are used during tracking and identify why it fails.
 This code can also be used to optimize tracking parameters.

-Problem: Motion blur
+### Problem: Motion blur

+{: .highlight }
-Solution: Reduce the exposure time of the camera and compensate by hardware binning (set using pylon features file .psf) or a larger gain.
+**Solution:** Reduce the exposure time of the camera and compensate by hardware binning (set using pylon features file .psf) or a larger gain.